Assault is a complex area of the law. Nick Titchener, solicitor advocate at Lawtons, breaks down the categories an offence can fall under.

 What are the sentences for ABH in the UK?

-ABH cases can be heard at either magistrates’ courts or crown courts, as an ‘either-way’ offence.
-Where the case is heard will depend on the severity the case and resulting consequences can range from community orders (if the individual is found to be of low risk) to up to 3 years’ imprisonment in the most severe scenarios that are heard by the crown court.
+ABH cases can be heard at either magistrates’ courts or Crown Courts, as an ‘either-way’ offence.
+Where the case is heard will depend on its severity and resulting consequences can range from community orders (if the individual is found to be of low risk) to up to 3 years’ imprisonment in the most severe scenarios that are heard by the Crown Court.